Overdue debts will not send you to jail.

 Even if you haven’t been sued, debt has consequences: calls from collectors, worry about who to pay, damage to your credit record.

-The stress of being in debt should not be glossed over.
+The stress of being in debt should not be underestimated.
 Stress kills.

 And if it doesn’t kill you, it makes you stupid.
 Yes, stress depresses your intelligence.